 “I have never had a teacher while studying the Ways of the various arts and accomplishments, or in anything at all.”

 Understand that having multiple masteries can be an advantage as long as you do not overload your capacities.
-A wagon with too much baggage will move slow compared to a wagon with two destinations plotted strategically.

 Through the intense study of one art, all other arts are understood.
 This is one reason why it is crucial to pick masteries to pursue as soon as possible.